CLUSTER HEADACHES RECUR SEVERAL TIMES A DAY

 The patient will tend to be free of pain between recurrences of the cluster headache.
 In contrast to migraines, cluster headaches mostly affect young males between the ages of 27 and 31.

-Up to 70% of cluster headache patients can be treated with pure oxygen.
+Up to 70% of cluster headache patients can be treated with pure oxygen treatment.
 One hundred percent oxygen at a rate of 7 to 10 liters per minute is the standard treatment.

 The medications most useful in treating cluster headaches are subcutaneous Sumatriptan, which may be repeated for acute symptoms, and Prednisone, which in large doses will suppress pain during the headache.